-Raleigh, North Carolina November 21, 2011
+Raleigh, North Carolina October 5, 2012

-Management's Discussion and Analysis is intended to give the reader an overview of factors that have affected operations and may affect operations in the future.
-The Authority is required by the Governmental Accounting Standards Board's (GASB) Statement No. 34 to present three basic financial statements.
+Management's Discussion and Analysis ("MD&A") is intended to give the reader an overview of factors that have affected operations and may affect operations in the future.
+The Authority is required by the Governmental Accounting Standards Board's ("GASB") Statement No. 34 to present three basic financial statements.
 Those statements are the Balance Sheet, Statement of Revenues, Expenses and Changes in Net Assets, and the Statement of Cash Flows.
 These statements provide both long-term and short-term financial information for the North Carolina Agricultural Finance Authority.

-Since the Management's Discussion and Analysis (MD&A) is designed to focus on the current activities, resulting changes and currently known facts, please read it in conjunction with the Authority's financial statements.
+Since the MD&A is designed to focus on the current activities, resulting changes and currently known facts, please read it in conjunction with the Authority's financial statements.

-2011 Financial Highlights
+2012 Financial Highlights

-- The assets of the Authority exceeded its liabilities at the close of the most recent fiscal year by \$17,282,886 (net assets).
-Most of this amount is unrestricted and may be used to meet the Authority's ongoing obligations to citizens and creditors. - The Authority's total net assets decreased by \$456,437.
-This decrease is primarily attributable to the decrease in operating revenue and the write-off of interest receivable related to a delinquent loan. - The Authority's notes receivable, net decreased by \$833,858 during the fiscal year.
-The key factor in this change was the decrease in new loans granted. - The Authority's liabilities increased by \$3,446,613.
-This increase is primarily attributable to the money that the Authority is holding for North Carolina State University ("NCSU") from the sale of land they owned during the fiscal year.
+- The assets of the Authority exceeded its liabilities at the close of the most recent fiscal year by \$14,792,993 (net assets).
+Most of this amount is unrestricted and may be used to meet the Authority's ongoing obligations to citizens and creditors. - The Authority's total net assets decreased by \$2,489,893.
+This decrease is primarily attributable to a write-off of notes receivable related to a delinquent loan. - The Authority's notes receivable, net decreased by \$3,499,462 during the fiscal year.
+The key factor in this change was a write-off of a delinquent loan. - Liabilities decreased by \$1,097,086.
+The decrease is mainly due to a \$1,100,838 decrease in the liability for land to be held for use by NC State University.